 This morning I was asking myself a very effective real question.
 It was during my morning run to drop the kids off at their schools.
 By this point I have been racing around quite a while, getting everyone ready to go off for the day, and I’m often quite anxious.
-(Nicola leaves for her teaching job pretty early, so it’s up to me to get the kids to school.)
 A lot of it is that I don’t want to get back home a minute later than I have to, because I want to get down to work as soon as possible.

 So what I kept asking myself was some variation on, “What will happen if I’m not anxious?”
 There were lots of variations: Would it be so bad if I just left out being anxious?
 What harm will come of it?
 Will the world end?
 Do I really have to do this?
 What actual good is it doing me?